 - Can we create devices that use electron spins, quantum mechanical behavior, or mechanical vibrations to encode quantum information?

-- Can we probe the behavior of excitons in semiconductor quantum wells to test fundamental theories of physics?
+- How can we use semiconductor quantum wells to test fundamental theories of physics?

 - Can we control ultrafast thermal and electronic responses in atoms, molecules, and materials with nanometer resolution?